-The Canada Disability Savings Bond is money the Government will deposit into an RDSP of low-income and modest-income Canadians.
+The Canada Disability Savings Bond is money the Government will deposit into the [Registered Disability Savings Plans \(RDSPs\)](#) of low-income and modest-income Canadians.
 If you qualify for the Bond, you will receive up to \$1,000 a year depending on your family income.
 There is a limit of \$20,000 over a holder's lifetime.
 Bonds are paid into the RDSP until the end of the calendar year in which the holder turns 49 years of age.
-Contributions to an RDSP are not required to receive the Bond.
+You do not need to make any contributions to your RDSP to receive the Bond.

-After opening an RDSP, the following requirements must be met to receive the bond:
+After opening an RDSP, if you meet the following requirements, you may apply for a Bond:

-- be 49 years of age or under (if you are 49, you must apply before the end of the calendar year in which you turned 49), - be a Canadian resident with a Social Insurance Number, - be eligible for the Disability Tax Credit, - have a family income of less than \$50,197 (this amount is updated each year based on the rate of inflation), - for beneficiaries over 18 years of age: File your personal income taxes for the past two years and all future taxation years. - for beneficiaries under 18 years of age: Parents or guardians must file their taxes and apply for the Canada Child Tax Benefit for the past two years and all future taxation years.
+- be 49 years of age or under (if you are 49, you must apply before the end of the calendar year in which you turned 49),

+- be a Canadian resident,

+- have a Social Insurance Number,

+- be eligible for the Disability Tax Credit,

+- have a family income of less than \$43,561 (this amount is updated each year based on the rate of inflation),

+- for beneficiaries over 18 years of age:

+- File your personal income taxes for the past two years and all future taxation years.

+- for beneficiaries under 18 years of age:

+- Parents or guardians must file their taxes and apply for the [Canada Child Tax Benefit](#) for the past two years and all future taxation years.